 After attending Vassar College and graduating with a degree in psychology, Sheree chose to first pursue a marketing career.
 She managed design of the Nesquik bottle as well as branding and graphics for forty-six other product lines while working in package communications for Nestle.
 Next, as one of the founding employees at IN Marketing Services, she held leadership positions of increasing responsibility and served as president of an operating company during the agency’s rapid rise from startup to the largest U.S. retail promotions agency.
 (More about her achievements while overseeing development and analysis of 2000 marketing programs and a 1200-person team can be found HERE.)

 In 2018, Sheree began submitting her literary work to journals and magazines.
 In her first year of publishing, she was nominated for a Pushcart Prize, won Submittable’s Eliza So Fellowship, placed in Midway Journal’s flash prose and poetry contest, placed in Beecher’s nonfiction contest, and received several other finalist honors.
-In 2019, her writing has recently appeared or is forthcoming in Brevity, Passages North, AWP Writer’s Notebook, The Sun’s “Reader’s Write,” Storm Cellar, Memoir Magazine, Linea, Mom Egg Review, and the Cargo Literary blog.
+Since then, her writing has appeared or is forthcoming in Brevity, Passages North, AWP Writer’s Notebook, The Sun’s “Reader’s Write,” Storm Cellar, Memoir Magazine, Linea, Mom Egg Review, and the Cargo Literary blog.
 Her creative work and essays about writing have also appeared in Midway Journal, *82 Review, Past Ten, Wanderlust: A Narrative Map, and on the Submittable blog.
 She’s published journalism in the Orange County Register, advice columns for Savvy Auntie, and conference reports for Assay: A Journal of Nonfiction Studies.
 Sheree is currently completing a memoir about her relationship with her body and recovery from food addiction as well as a collection of literary travel reflections.

 Now, back to that wandering spirit…